City of Albany Redistricting (Reapportionment) Commission

 Meeting the Commissioners

-Scott Allardice- A lifelong City of Albany resident who is committed to advocacy and loves this city.
+Scott Allardice is a lifelong City of Albany resident who is committed to advocacy and loves this city.
 He is currently the Deputy Commissioner of Albany County Department of General Services.
 He is also an active member of the Albany County Equity Agenda.
 He is currently the Albany County Democratic Committee 8th Ward Leader, a member of the Executive Board, and serves on the Candidate Review Team.

 Dale Getto has had a 30+ year career in service to the City School District of Albany, beginning as a Special Education Teacher at Giffen Elementary School and concluding her tenure in 2018 as the Principal of Albany High School.
 Her motto has always been “think global, act local” and over time has volunteered her time on causes as diverse as managing a Little League Softball team at Krank Park for many years, organizing for local ordinances and candidates in addition to more traditional structures such as membership on the Police Chief Search Committee, Charter Commission(s) and currently the Public Education Government TV Oversight Board.
 Dale can be seen regularly walking around Buckingham Pond with her wife Barbara and two dogs, Royce and Woody.